Software Testing for Extended Reality Applications: A Systematic Mapping Study: Results

 \subsection{RQ3: Evaluation}

 We address RQ3 by presenting the evaluation metrics reported in the studies and the evaluation environment used to assess the testing techniques.

-Some studies lack concrete evaluation, as they do not fall under the research types of \textit{evaluation research} or \textit{validation research}, as discussed in \S\ref{sec:research_type}.
-Consequently, six studies (PS1, PS3, PS8, PS9, PS20, PS30), along with five empirical studies and two philosophical papers, are excluded from the extraction of evaluation metrics and environments.
-Overall, six out of 27 studies with valid test activities lack evaluation evidence.
+Several studies lack concrete evaluation, as they do not fall under the research types of \textit{evaluation research} or \textit{validation research} (\S\ref{sec:research_type}).
+Specifically, six solution proposals, five empirical studies and two philosophical papers are excluded from the extraction of evaluation metrics and environments.